 The Philippines is famous for idyllic beaches, friendly locals, and breathtaking natural beauty.
-However, due to its location, it’s also a country heavily affected by natural disasters.
+However, due to its location, it’s also a country that can be affected by natural disasters.
 The most common natural disasters in the Philippines are:

 - Typhoons and violent storms